ietf-tools/xml2rfc/README.txt

        background  ""          when producing an html file, use this image

+       needLines   n/a         an integer hint indicating how many contiguous lines are needed at this point in the output

    Remember, that as with everything else in XML, keywords and values are case-sensitive.

+   With the exception of the 'needLines' PI, you normally put all of these processing instructions at the beginning of the document (right after the XML declartion).

 4.1.2 Include Files